aj-tap/aj-tap.github.io/_posts/2023-07-31-eLearnSec-HuntingWithELK-2.md

 The query returned one hit, the threat actor used the "netsh" command to add a firewall rule named "Remote Desktop" with TCP port 3389 allowed for inbound traffic.
 This could potentially grant unauthorized access through RDP. [ref](https://attack.mitre.org/techniques/T1021/001/)

 ## Task 4.
 Hunt for DCSync
-Hunting for DCSync, we can use this [Sigma rule]([https://github.com/Neo23x0/sigma/blob/master/rules/windows/builtin/win_dcsync.yml](https://github.com/Neo23x0/sigma/blob/master/rules/windows/builtin/win_dcsync.yml)) The rule searches for event ID 4662, which is often related to permissions modifications in Active Directory.
+Hunting for DCSync, we can use sigma rule DCSync.
+The rule searches for event ID 4662, which is often related to permissions modifications in Active Directory.
 To eliminate common legitimate accounts, it excludes user names ending with "*" and specific built-in accounts such as "AUTHORITY" and "Window."
 The rule focuses on objects with properties matching the DCSync schema identifier (1131f6ad-9c07-11d1-f79f-00c04fc2dcd2) or objects related to replication (object.properties:Replicating).

 ```
 event.id:4662 AND NOT (user.name:*$ OR user.name:AUTHORITY OR user.name:Window) AND (object.properties:1131f6ad-9c07-11d1-f79f-00c04fc2dcd2 OR object.properties:Replicating)